yogeshagr/golang/gobook/gobook.md

 In practice, you should generally use one of the first two forms, with explicit initialization to say that the initial value is important and implicit initialization to say that the initial value doesn't matter.

+- A goroutine is a conurrent function execution.
+A channel is a communication mechanism that allows one goroutine to pass values of a specified type to another goroutine.
+The function main runs in a goroutine and the go statement creates additional goroutines.